ytechie/ytechie-blog/src/documents/2015/05/ignite-2015-mega-post/index.html.md

 * Skype integration in Office
 * Office desktop collaboration
 * Sway will be coming to the education and business O365 plans
+	* iOS and Android by fall CY
+	* Mac by end of CY 2015